ds2010/pyStoNED/doc/sphinx/install/index.rst

    * Local solver

-   To solve the additive models with MOSEK, the academic license is required to install on the user's machine in advance.
+   To solve the additive models with ``MOSEK``, the academic license is required to install on the user's machine in advance.

    ::